Intelligencer Journal: Forney and Steinman

 In March 1837 the Intelligencer was passed to John Weiss Forney from Dickson's widow.
 Forney took over the Intelligencer and "turned it around".
 In September 1839, Forney bought the Journal from Maxwell and merged it with the Intelligencer making the Intelligencer and Journal.
 After Forney left Lancaster in 1845, George Sanderson ran the paper and used it to become mayor of Lancaster.
 During the Civil War, circulation fell due to the Intelligencer and Journals anti-Republican tone.
 In August 1864, the paper was changed from a weekly to a daily, evening paper.
 By the end of the war, circulation was down to only a few hundred.
 In 1866, Andrew Jackson Steinman reluctantly took control of the paper, with co-owner Henry Smith and attorney William Uhler Hensel actually running the paper.
 In 1886, Hensel retired and Steinman's nephew Charles Steinman Foltz took his place.
 In 1909, Steinman and Foltz started the non-partisan Lancaster Morning Journal, which they merged with the Morning News creating the News Journal.
 Steinman's sons, John Frederick Steinman and James Hale Steinman, took over the Intelligencer and the News Journal in 1917 after the death of their father.

 Newspaper war

-In 1923, Paul Block, Sr. (founder of Block Communications) bought the Intelligencers rival paper, the Lancaster New Era and "vowed to put the Intelligencer and the News Journal out of business".
+In 1923, Paul Block, Sr. (founder of Block Communications) bought the Intelligencer's rival paper, the Lancaster New Era and "vowed to put the Intelligencer and the News Journal out of business".
 Block added a daily, four-page, colored comics section to the New Era.
 The Steinmans lowered advertising rates and started the Sunday News, the first local Sunday newspaper.
 Circulation of the Intelligencer increased from 6,000 to 30,000 in early 1927.
 The Steinmans then built a new five-story building for the paper on West King Street to show that "they were here to stay".
 In 1928, Block announced his surrender and offered the New Era to the Steinmans.
 They bought the New Era and merged the Intelligencer with the News Journal to create the Intelligencer Journal.